radbrt/openlineage-meltano/README.md

-# OpenLineage
+# Meltano OpenLineage

-OpenLineage is A meltano utility extension for Open Lineage
+Meltano-OpenLineage is a meltano utility extension for Open Lineage

 ## Installing this extension for local development